WordPress/openverse-frontend/README.md

 ### Using HTTPS Locally

-To enable SSL support in loval development, use the `pnpm dev:secure` command.
+To enable SSL support in local development, use the `pnpm dev:secure` command.
 This requires you to have a private key and certificate in the root of the repository with the following names:

 ```shell
 localhost+1-key.pem # The private key file